martintrojer/martintrojer/README.md

 - 👋 Hi, I’m @martintrojer
 - 👀 I’m interested in functional programming; Haskell, OCaml, Rust, Clojure, Scala
-- 📫 How to reach me @martintrojer on twitter
+- 📫 How to reach me @martintrojer@mastodon.social on mastodon

 <!---
 martintrojer/martintrojer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.